 What kind of clients do you want to work with?

 If you could have 10 more clients exactly like one of your current clients, who would that be?
-And what would it mean for your business?
+What would it mean for your business?

-Once you’ve examined your current client base and thought about who your best clients are, take a moment to do the opposite.
+Once you have examined your current client base and thought about your best clients, take a moment to do the opposite:

 If you could give your competitor 10 of your most challenging and least profitable clients, who would they be?

-Doing these simple exercises will give you a good idea of what kinds of companies are the best fit for your agency and which companies you can confidently pass by.
+Doing these simple exercises will give you a good idea of what agencies are the best fit and what agencies you can pass by.

-To maximize results, you’ll want to expand on these thoughts to create a detailed Ideal Client Profile that clearly identifies your target market.
-One you’ve defined who you want to work with, it will be much easier for you to start looking for those kinds of prospects.
+To maximize results, expand on these thoughts to create a detailed ideal client profile that clearly identifies your target market.
+Once you have defined whom you want to work with, it will be much easier for you to start looking for those prospects.